Ashburton-Finance/flash-aggregator/readme.md

 Applications for flash loans are:
 1. Arbitrage
 2. debt refinancing
-3. Source of funds for liqudations
+3. Source of funds for liquidations
 4. many more undiscovered applications

 # Method of operation